reglue/contracts4sql4php/README.md

-# contracts4sql4php
-PHP - SQL abstraction.
+# PHP - SQL abstraction.

+This repository contains only interfaces.

+An implementation can be found at *[sql4php](https://github.com/reglue/sql4php)*